IQSS/DataTaggingServer/datatags-app/public/models/import/languages/en_US/space.md

 <-- TODO: describe Base

 # Base/Dogs
-A friendly mamle with a tail
+A friendly mammal with a tail

 # Base/Dogs/Rex
 "King", in Latin